On Macedonian Matters: Background

 Za makedonckite raboti marked the first attempt to formalize a separate Macedonian literary language.
 With the book, Misirkov outlined an overview of the Macedonian grammar and expressed the ultimate goal of codifying the language and using it as the language of instruction in the education system.
-The author proposed to use the Prilep-Bitola dialect be used as a dialectal basis for the formation of the Macedonian standard language.
+The author proposed to use the west-central Macedonian dialects (Prilep-Bitola, Kičevo-Poreče and Skopje-Veles) as a dialectal basis for the formation of the Macedonian standard language.
 His ideas however were not adopted until the 1940s.
 Misirkov appealed to the Ottoman authorities for eventual recognition of a separate Macedonian nation.
-He admitted there was not such one, and most of the Macedonian Slavs has called themselves Bulgarians, but it should be created, when the necessary historical circumstances would arise.
+However, he admitted there was not such one, as most of the Macedonian Slavs have been called Bulgarians, but it should be created, when the necessary historical circumstances would arise.
+He also claimed that the Byzantine Greeks renamed the Bulgarian and Macedonian Slavs into "Bulgarians" because of their alliance with the Bulgars, during the incessant Byzantine–Bulgarian conflict, which in the eyes of the Byzantines eventually forged Slavs and Bulgars into one people with a Bulgarian name and a Slavonic language.
+Misirkov wrote that one of the primary goals of the Macedonian intelligentsia should be to drive out the national and religious Serbian, Bulgarian and Greek propaganda from Macedonia, otherwise they would eventually lead to its partition.
+He wrote that only an energetic fight against Greece, Serbia and Bulgaria could save Macedonia from annihilation, and only a separate Macedonian national self-awareness can give the moral right to fight against the partition.

 Printing history

 In November 1903 Misirkov arrived from Russia in Sofia for the purpose of printing his book, which was published at the end of the year.
 Most copies were confiscated or destroyed by the Bulgarian police and Internal Macedonian-Adrianople Revolutionary Organization (IMARO) activists, shortly after the book was published.
-As a consequence, in December, Misirkov arrived in Belgrade.
-Here he met with Stojan Novakovic, at that time a Serbian foreign minister.
-From his book, Novakovic ordered the purchase of 50 pieces by the Serbian Diplomatic Agency in Sofia.
-The purchased exemplars were shipped through Serbian diplomatic channels to Macedonia.
-Because of that at his own time, the book had little or no impact and did not become popular until the middle of the 1940s.
+Because of this at his own time, the book had little or no impact and did not become popular until the middle of the 1940s.
+Misirkov arrived in Belgrade in December, where he met with Stojan Novaković, at that time a Serbian foreign minister.
+From his book, Novaković ordered the purchase of 50 pieces by the Serbian Diplomatic Agency in Sofia.
+The purchased exemplars were shipped through Serbian diplomatic channels to Ottoman Macedonia.

-Consequences

-According to some researchers Misirkov's principles played a crucial role in the future codification of Macedonian, right after World War II, while Loring Danforth considers that the language planners involved in the codification of standard literary Macedonian in 1944, were working in complete ignorance of Misirkov's work.
+Aftermath

-After the Second World War Misirkov's book will be permanently cited by the historians in Macedonia as an indication of the existence of a separate Macedonian ethnicity at his time.
-However, only two years later Misirkov changed his stance, and published a series of articles in the IMARO press written from a Bulgarian nationalist perspective, claiming Bulgarian identity for himself and the Macedonian Slavs.
+In 1905, Misirkov returned to a pro-Bulgarian stance and renounced the positions he espoused in On Macedonian Matters.
+Also, he published a series of articles in the IMARO press written from a Bulgarian nationalist perspective, claiming Bulgarian identity for himself and the Macedonian Slavs.
+He would return to the Macedonian national ideas especially in the 1920s, at a time that was bound to receive a much more favorable reaction by the public.
+However, at the very end of his life, Misirkov advocated again Bulgarian identity for the Macedonian Slavs as a choice preferable to Serbian.